Mexico says Sean Penn meeting was 'essential' to finding kingpin Chapo

 "My holidays are over," Guzman said when he was finally caught, Televisa reported.

-It took the Marines 90 minutes to discover the tunnel entrance, giving Guzman a crucial head start, the broadcaster said.
-The lever to open the reinforced door behind the mirror was concealed in the light of the walk-in closet.

-Below was a submarine-like metal hatch connecting the partially flooded tunnel to the Los Mochis drains.
+Inside the bedclothes of the kingpin's large bed at the Los Mochis property were DVDs of "La Reina Del Sur," a fictional series about a female drug boss starring del Castillo.

-Upstairs, bullet holes peppering the stair wall and thick smears of blood in several rooms of the debris-strewn house testified to the brutal shootout that had taken place.
-Clothes, food and equipment were scattered throughout, and socks, shirts and underpants still hung on a washing line on the terrace.
+Bullet holes peppered the stair wall of the house and there was blood spattered in several rooms.
+Clothes, food and equipment were strewn around the building and socks, shirts and underpants still hung on a washing line on the terrace.

-In the bedroom were flatscreen TVs and a sofa littered with injectable testosterone, syringes, antibiotics and condoms.
-There was also a packet of "Miracle V Tonic", a dietary supplement promising to enhance sexual performance.
+In the bedroom, there were flatscreen TVs and a sofa littered with injectable testosterone, syringes, antibiotics and condoms.
+There was also a packet of "Miracle V Tonic", a dietary supplement which promises to enhance sexual performance.

-Inside the bedclothes of one of the beds were DVDs of "La Reina Del Sur," a fictional series about a female drug boss starring actress del Castillo.
+The Marines burst through two doors to find 15 of Guzman's henchmen armed with machine guns and rocket launchers.
+The military operation was dubbed "Black Swan".

 WANTED IN THE UNITED STATES